jessesquires/.github/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Report a bug to help us improve
+about: Report a problem you encountered
 title: ''
 labels: bug
 assignees: ''